hejny/1-2i-old-homepage/talks/browser-apis/pages/10-web-speech-api.md

 // Set the text that you want to speak message.text = `
-  Hello Devconf participants,
+  Hello Devconf attendees,
-  nice to see you at the talk about browser API such as me - A speech systhesis API,
+  nice to see you at the Browser API talk like me - a speech synthesis API,

-  this is an example of such an API - speech synthesis directly in your browser.
+  This is an example of such an API - speech synthesis right in your browser.
-  I am looking forward for the following social event party `;
+  I am looking forward to the following social event party
+`;

 // Set the speech synthesis voice